 Join Us This Summer!

-Youth Camp is a great opportunity for camper to get away and spend time in God’s creation.
-Summer campers of all ages spend time having fun, making new friends, and growing in faith.
+Youth Camp is a great opportunity for kids to get away and spend time in God’s creation.
+Summer campers of all ages spend time having fun with great activities and games, making new friends, and growing in faith.
 We invite you to join us this summer for an unforgettable experience.

 Youth Camp at Moses Merrill

 Anyone who went to camp as a kid has good memories of campfires, sunny afternoon swims and great friends.
 And now more then ever kids need time away at camp to just be kids!
 For over 70 years Camp Moses Merrill has been welcoming summer campers to a place where they can grow, explore and make new friends.